 She has completed a variety of deals including a licence with a large US medical company for a technology to revolutionise diabetes treatment and has particular experience of working in the field of psychiatry and cognition where she has negotiated licences with multiple partners including a US based molecular diagnostics company.
 Before joining Cambridge Enterprise, Rachel worked as a Patent Analyst at Thomson Scientific, specializing in patent searching and patent-based intelligence for the biotech and pharmaceutical industries.
 Rachel has a BSc in Biology from Imperial College London and a PhD in Virology from the University of Cambridge.

-Dr Laura Donnelly - Technology Manager
+Dr Laura Donnelly - Commercialisation Manager

 Laura joined Cambridge Enterprise in 2011 and has experience in identifying, managing, developing and commercialising a range of life sciences IP.